Integrating Frontend Output

 Handling hashes.json

-Suppose that you have a file named hashes.json located at /PreciseAlloy.Web/wwwroot/assets/hashes.json with the following content:
+Assume you have a hashes.json file at /PreciseAlloy.Web/wwwroot/assets/hashes.json with content like this:

 Including CSS files